 The list of currently available versions is available at API documentation home page.

-Addition of new API method.
+Addition of a new API method.
 Do not rely on absence of specific URL path or API method.

 Addition of new constant-named fields to response structures of existing API method.
-Do not rely on absence of unknown fields in API response structures.
+Do not rely on the absence of unknown fields in API response structures.

 Addition of new optional request parameter to method, given that its absence has the same meaning as it was before the change.
 Do not add unsupported request parameters to API calls - they are ignored while unsupported, but may suddenly become "supported".

-Making previously mandatory request parameter optional.
+Making previously mandatory request parameters optional.

 Changes in human-friendly strings (i.e. asset/metric names/definitions, error descriptions).
 Do not make decisions in your code based on human-friendly strings.
 These strings can be changed for reasons like fixing misspelling or style.
 Use fields designed to be "stable", e.g. error codes, etc.

 Adding/removing/changing available resources: assets, metrics, etc. Availability of specific assets/metrics/etc is not part of the API interface and not covered by this policy.
 You should use the discovery API methods to get an accurate list of available resources.